MichaelDimi/Purdue-CS180-Project-5/README.md

 The Book class contains the mutator and accessor methods for the product's attributes.
 These include a book's name, store, genre, description, price, and sale percentage.
 The class also contains a method to display all of these attributes in addition to the quantity of books.
 There is a method that generates a hash code based on the properties of a book, and an equals method that compares two Book objects.

 ### Buyer
+The Buyer class is a subclass of the User superclass.
+It contains methods to add and remove books from the buyer's cart.
+There are functionalities that increment the quantity of a book if a buyer already contains a book in the cart and to add a purchase to the buyer's purchase history.
+The personal information of the buyer including name, email, password, cart, and purchase history is displayed by the class's toString.

 ### Marketplace